Francis Bickerstaffe-Drew

 Francis Bickerstaffe-Drew CBE, KHS, better known as John Ayscough and born Francis Browning Bickerstaffe, (11 February 1858 – 3 July 1928) was a British writer and Roman Catholic priest.

 Biography

 Born in Headingley, Leeds, the younger son of Harry Lloyd Bickerstaffe, an Anglican cleric, and Elisabeth Mona Brougham Drew, the daughter of Pierce Drew of Heathfield Towers, Muckridge, Youghal, County Cork, Ireland.

 He had one sibling, an elder brother, Pierce.

 In 1878, he converted to Roman Catholicism, while an undergraduate at Pembroke College, Oxford.
 Bickerstaffe-Drew was ordained as a Catholic priest in 1884 and served as a chaplain in the British Army for more than thirty years.
+With them he served with the British Expeditionary Force in France during the First World War and was mentioned in despatches.
 He was made a private Papal Chamberlain by Pope Leo XIII in 1891 and by Pius X in 1903, was a member of the Pontifical Chamber of Malta.

 Bickerstaffe-Drew died in Salisbury, England on 3 July 1928, aged 70.